ch-stark/argocdpoliciesblog/blog_simplified.md

 ## Advantages of using Policies with Argo CD

-1. RHACM-Policies can be used to install and configure Argo CD consistently either on the Managing or on Managed-Clusters.
+1. RHACM-Policies can be used to install and configure any Kubernetes-Application like in this example Argo CD consistently either on the Managing or on Managed-Clusters.
 See    an example [here](https://github.com/open-cluster-management-io/policy-collection/blob/main/community/CM-Configuration-Management/policy-openshift-gitops.yaml).
    The Policy is marked as part of the Baseline-Configuration of the "NIST SP 800-53" standard.
 Equivalents exist in other security standard your enterprise may follow.

    ```
       kind: Policy